clarkmcc/go-hubspot/generated/v3/custom_behavioral_events/docs/BehavioralEventsTrackingApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSendRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSendSendRequest struct via the builder pattern

 Name | Type | Description  | Notes